AdaCore/gnatstudio/docs/users_guide/main_window.rst

   build errors have been fixed.
 So you should not select this option if those conditions might apply.

+* :menuselection:`Preserve messagse`

+  Preserve more build errors after recompiling.
+When the Locations view contains build errors, and one of the files is being recompiled, the Locations view will now only update the entries for that file, rather than removing all build errors.

 .. index:: menu; navigate --> previous tag
 .. index:: menu; navigate --> next tag